MountainField/dw.old/CONTRIBUTING.md

 ### Developer Certificate of Origin (DCO)

-node-red-contrib-ibm-mvi  have tried to make it as easy as possible to make contributions.
+cw  have tried to make it as easy as possible to make contributions.
 This applies to how we handle the legal aspects of contribution.
 We use the same approach - the [DCO1.1.txt](DCO1.1.txt)  that the Linux® Kernel [community](https://elinux.org/Developer_Certificate_Of_Origin) uses to manage code contributions.
 We simply ask that when submitting a patch for review, the developer must include a sign-off statement in the commit message.
 Here is an example Signed-off-by line, which indicates that the submitter accepts the DCO:

 ```
 Signed-off-by: John Doe <john.doe@example.com>